All the What’s, Why’s & How Much’s of the Portland Kitchen (+ Big Reveal)

 The Window Treatments

-We outfitted the entire house with custom window treatments from Decorview, and this is their Solera soft shades in the Layla pattern (in Mercury).
+We outfitted the entire house with custom window treatments from Decorview, and the Solera soft shades (which are made by Hunter Douglas) in the Layla pattern (in Mercury).
 I LOVE these shades because they are so simple and easy to use and when all the way up, they take up so little space, whereas a Roman can take up to 6 inches.

 The room is bisected by that structural crossbeam, so the island didn’t have an obvious pendant location.
 Instead, our big light moment was these beautiful articulating sconces above the window.